All Episodes

 And so in a lot of ways, they have what they need right now.

-They've, of course, clashed with a number of the populists over the issue of high school immigration and whether the country should be letting in these students and these workers from other countries to come in on these high school visas.
+They've, of course, clashed with the number of the populist over the issue of high-skill immigration and whether the country should be letting in These students and these workers from other countries to come in on these high school visas.

 And then the last category we have, like the tech right, sort of newer to this Trump coalition, particularly in 2024.